Yale-BIM/f21-assignments/assignment-0/README.md

 There can be multiple publishers and subscribers to a topic.

-Using the `rqt_graph` node in the [rqt_graph package](http://wiki.ros.org/rqt_graph), generate an image of all of the nodes that are running in ROS after bringing up the robot and the topics that are used to exchange information.
+Using the `rqt_graph` node in the [rqt_graph package](http://wiki.ros.org/rqt_graph), generate an image of all of the nodes that are running in ROS after bringing up the robot and the topics that are currently used to exchange information.

 ```bash
 $ rosrun rqt_graph rqt_graph